-- (i) CEQA does not apply to a project that is exclusively one of the following (though a project may exclusively be one of the following even if it has incidental public benefits, such as public access or recreation) and meets the criteria set forth in subdivision (b) of this section: - (1) A project to conserve, restore, protect, or enhance, and assist in the recovery of California native fish and wildlife, and the habitat upon which they depend. - (2) A project to restore or provide habitat for California native fish and wildlife. - (ii) This section does not apply to a project unless the project does both of the following: - (1) Results in long-term net benefits to climate resiliency, biodiversity, and sensitive species recovery; and - (2) Includes procedures and ongoing management for the protection of the environment. - (iii) This section does not apply to a project that includes construction activities, except for construction activities solely related to habitat restoration. - (iv) The lead agency shall obtain the concurrence of the Director of Fish and Wildlife for the determinations required pursuant to subdivisions (a) through (c) above. - (v) Within 48 hours of making a determination that a project is exempt pursuant to this section, the lead agency shall file a Notice of Exemption with the Office of Planning and Research, and the Department of Fish and Wildlife must post the concurrence of the Director of Fish and Wildlife on the department's website.
+- (i) CEQA does not apply to a project that is exclusively one of the following (though a project may exclusively be one of the following even if it has incidental public benefits, such as public access or recreation) and meets the criteria set forth in subdivision (b) of this section: - (1) A project to conserve, restore, protect, or enhance, and assist in the recovery of California native fish and wildlife, and the habitat upon which they depend. - (2) A project to restore or provide habitat for California native fish and wildlife. - (ii) This section does not apply to a project unless the project does both of the following: - (1) Results in long-term net benefits to climate resiliency, biodiversity, and sensitive species recovery; and - (2) Includes procedures and ongoing management for the protection of the environment. - (iii) This section does not apply to a project that includes construction activities, except for construction activities solely related to habitat restoration. - (iv) The lead agency shall obtain the concurrence of the Director of Fish and Wildlife for the determinations required pursuant to subdivisions (a) through (c) above. - (v) Within 48 hours of making a determination that a project is exempt pursuant to this section, the lead agency shall file a Notice of Exemption with the Office of Land Use and Climate Innovation, and the Department of Fish and x) LINEAR BROADBAND DEPLOYMENT IN A RIGHT-OF-WAY.

+Wildlife must post the concurrence of the Director of Fish and Wildlife on the department's website.